 After working as a freelance ballet dancer in the city, Amanda received her B.A. from Columbia University's School of General Studies in 2014.
 She is currently a PhD student in Columbia’s Department of English and Comparative Literature.
 Her intellectual interests include 19th and 20th Century American literature and intellectual history; philosophical approaches to literature; slavery, Capitalism, and the history of the American South; American religion, spirituality, and secularism; the revisionist Western; blues and country music; and the films of David Lynch.

-Alan Robert Ginsberg founded and runs Larchmont Advisors, an institutional investor advisory services company.
-He is an attorney in New York State and member in good standing of the New York State Bar Association, as well as a visiting scholar at Columbia University.
-Mr. Ginsberg earned an MA in American Studies from Columbia University in 2010, a JD from Boston University School of Law in 1980, and a BA in English and General Literature from SUNY-Binghamton in 1977.
-Before founding Larchmont Advisors, he was a research analyst and a research department manager at Barclays Capital from 1998-2000, and Salomon Smith Barney from 1993-1998, and a research analyst at Bear Stearns from 1990-1993 and Drexel Burnham Lambert from 1986-1990, focusing on junk bonds and other forms of debt.
+Ginsberg earned an MA in American Studies from Columbia University in 2010, a JD from Boston University School of Law in 1980, and a BA in English and General Literature from SUNY-Binghamton in 1977.
+He was a research analyst and a research department manager at Barclays Capital from 1998-2000, and Salomon Smith Barney from 1993-1998, and a research analyst at Bear Stearns from 1990-1993 and Drexel Burnham Lambert from 1986-1990, focusing on junk bonds and other forms of debt.
+He was in-house counsel and program director at a non-governmental organization at the United Nations in New York City, promoting women’s rights in developing countries.